mozilla-b2g/firefoxos-loop-client/README.md

   $ grunt release
 ```

-This the one a regular user, tester or QA guys dev should use.
-It biulds the app
-and push it onto the device (no WebIDE usage is involved).
+This is the task that builds the app for releasing it.

 #### test

 ```
-  $ grunt release
+  $ grunt test
 ```

 This is the task we have for unit testing.
 It launches tests in shell with